WALK THE REGION

-Volcanic landscape, Romanesque churches, beautiful flora and fauna, medieval towns and villages with well signposted paths and trails to follow.
+Here you will find volcanic landscape, Romanesque churches, beautiful flora and fauna, and medieval towns and villages with well signposted paths and trails to follow.
 There are forty volcanic cones and more than 20 lava flows in the park.

 Fortunately for walkers, and residents of the area, they are no longer active, the last eruption having taken place about 11,000 years ago.
 Twenty eight trails lead through beech forests, 28 walking routes, mostly signposted.
 Longer ones which can be followed easily with the help of the guide map for the Park, available from the visitor’s centre.

 This popular itinerary gives the opportunity to visit two of the most outstanding ones and to cross the “Fageda d’en Jordà”, a magnificent forest of beech trees classified as Nature Reserve.

 Like all around the Garrotxa region, historical heritage is also present in the medieval village of Santa Pau or the neoclassical or “modernista” (Art Nouveau) buildings in the city of Olot.